Getting started with analogue photography

 A physical medium

-Film photography creates tangible negatives and prints, offering a different connection to images compared to digital files.
-Negatives can be archived, scanned, or printed decades later without concerns about hard drive failures or file corruption.
-Physical prints from a darkroom or lab also have a unique, handcrafted feel, making the photographic process more immersive and rewarding.
+Film creates tangible negatives and prints.
+Negatives can be archived, scanned, or printed decades later—no worrying about hard drive failures or file corruption.

-- Film souping: Intentionally damaging the film chemically before or during development to create unpredictable and interesting results.
+- Film souping: Chemically alter film before or during development for unpredictable effects

 How to shoot film